Gino Kenny

-Eugene "Gino" Kenny (born 25 June 1972) is an Irish People Before Profit–Solidarity politician who was a Teachta Dála (TD) for the Dublin Mid-West constituency from 2016 to 2024.
+Eugene "Gino" Kenny (born 25 June 1972) is an Irish People Before Profit–Solidarity politician who will serve as a councillor on South Dublin County Council from April 2026.
+He was a TD for the Dublin Mid-West constituency from 2016 to 2024.

 Early life

 He moved to Neilstown in 1979, where he lives with his partner.
 Before entering politics he worked as a carer for the elderly in several hospitals, having acquired a Masters' in public health studies.

 Political career

 Kenny joined the Socialist Workers Party in 1994; a 2001 article in The Echo noted his involvement in anti-globalisation protests at the 27th G8 summit in Italy.

 South Dublin County Council

 During the 2000s, Kenny was the spokesperson for the Mast Action Clondalkin group, campaigning for the removal of a phone mast in Ronanstown.
 He unsuccessfully contested the 2004 elections to South Dublin County Council in the Clondalkin local area for the Socialist Workers Party, but was elected in 2009 for People Before Profit, remaining on the council until his election as a TD in 2016.
 During his election campaign in 2009, he was ordered to pay compensation after being caught spraying "Israel wanted for murder" on the Mill Shopping Centre complex in Clondalkin.

 While a member of South Dublin County Council, Kenny was involved in a campaign supporting workers from waste company Greyhound, who had been in an industrial dispute over pay cuts; in 2014 Kenny had an injunction taken against him by Greyhound, preventing him from obstructing bin collections.

+In February 2026, it was announced that Kenny would return to his previous seat on South Dublin County Council in April of that year, replacing the resigning councillor Darragh Adelaide.